expo/expo/docs/pages/accounts/personal.md

 ### Personal Access Tokens

 To create Personal Access Tokens, you have to go to the Expo Dashboard Settings.
 You can find this page at [https://expo.io/dashboard/ACCOUNT/settings/access-tokens](https://expo.io/dashboard/ACCOUNT/settings/access-tokens).
 Anyone with this token can perform actions on behalf of your account.
-That applies to all content within your Personal Account or any _[Organization](../organization/)_ you are a member of.
+That applies to all content within your Personal Account.

 ### Using Access Tokens